 Consumers are sending the message that they want more than mere personalization.
 Technology has advanced to the point where basic personalization tactics are so common and expected as to not gain your brand much of any advantage.
 Consumer expectations continue to rise.

 In Formation’s research, they found that 79% of respondents indicated the more personalization tactics a brand uses, the more loyal they are to that brand.
 That is to say that, if you’re being responsible in the way you’re using the data, it’s difficult to overdo it with personalization.
-MessageGears’ suite of products constitutes the only customer marketing platform that connects directly to your data and allows you to take your personalization game to the next level, particularly if you consolidate your data in a modern data warehouse like Snowflake.
+MessageGears’ suite of products constitutes the only customer engagement platform that connects directly to your data and allows you to take your personalization game to the next level, particularly if you consolidate your data in a modern data warehouse like Snowflake.

 Brands aren’t meeting this standard